algolia/docsearch-configs/README.md

 * The scraper which browses & indexes web pages: https://github.com/algolia/docsearch-scraper
 * The configurations for the scraper: https://github.com/algolia/docsearch-configs

 If you want to run your own DocSearch instance on those configuration files, please get familiar with the [scraper setup guidelines](https://github.com/algolia/docsearch-scraper).

 ## Introduction

 The DocSearch scraper will use a configuration file specifying:
  - the Algolia index name that will store the records resulting from the crawling
  - the URLs it needs to crawl
- - the URLs it shoudn't crawl
+ - the URLs it should not crawl
  - the (hierarchical) CSS selectors to use to extract the relevant content from your webpages
  - the CSS selectors to skip
  - An optional sitemap URL that will be crawled and then scraped